The Discrete Gauss Image Problem: Introduction

-for each compact, spherically convex (See Section \ref{Preliminaries}) set $\omega\subset\sn$.
-The set $\omega^*$ is defined as a polar set:

-\end{defi} The following solution to the Gauss Image problem was obtained: \begin{thm}[K. J. B\"or\"oczky, E. Lutwak, D. Yang, G. Y. Zhang and Y. M. Zhao \cite{GIP}] Suppose $\mu$ and $\lambda$ are Borel measures on $\sn$ and $\lambda$ is absolutely continuous.
-If $\mu$ and $\lambda$ are Aleksandrov related, then there exists a $K\in\kno$ such that $\mu=\lambda(K,\cdot)$. \end{thm} Moreover, it was shown that the Aleksandrov relation is a necessary assumption for the existence of a solution to the Gauss Image problem, if one of the measures is assumed to be absolutely continuous and strictly positive on open sets \cite{GIP}.
-In this case, the solution to the Gauss Image problem is shown to be unique up to a dilation.
-The $L_p$ analogues of the Aleksandrov problem were considered by Huang, Lutwak, Yang and Zhang in \cite{Lp Aleks}, by Mui in \cite{Stephanie}, and by Zhao in \cite{Zhao}.
-The $L^p$ analogue of the Gauss Image Problem was considered in \cite{Lp Gauss} by C. Wu, D. Wu, and Xiang.

-In this work, we would like to address the discrete direction of the Gauss Image Problem.
-In the most simple form, it can be formulated as follows:

-In $\mathbb R ^n$, suppose we are given two sets of unit vectors $\{v_1\ldots v_m\}$ and $\{u_1\ldots u_m\}$.
-Suppose $\{v_1\ldots v_m\}\subset \sn$ are not contained in any closed hemisphere.
-Let $\mathcal P$ be the set of convex polytopes containing the origin in their interiors with vertices at the $v_i$ directions.
-We ask the following question: what are necessary and sufficient conditions on vectors $v_i,u_j$ for the existence of a convex polytope $P\in\mathcal P$, such that every normal cone at each vertex of $ P$ contains exactly one vector from the set $\{u_1\ldots u_m\}$ in its interior, and each vector from the set $\{u_1\ldots u_m\}$ is contained in exactly one normal cone?
+What are the necessary and sufficient conditions on the vectors $v_i$ and $u_j$ for the existence of a convex polytope $P\in\mathcal P$ such that every normal cone at each vertex of $P$ contains exactly one vector from the set $\{u_1,\ldots, u_m\}$ in its interior?
+That is, for the existence of $P\in \mathcal P$ and a permutation $\sigma\in S_{m}$ such that

-Considering the dual problem, this simply stated question can be seen to be very similar in spirit to the famous question posed by Minkowski for polytopes: the Minkowski problem asks whether there exist a polytope with specified directions and measures of the facets.
-We ask about the existence of a polytope with specified directions of the facets, such that each facet is penetrated by exactly one out of specified vectors in its interior.